-The ama (women divers) of Mie Prefecture are known throughout Japan, and women have been diving here since the Yayoi period.
+The ama, or female free-divers, of Mie Prefecture, are famous throughout Japan.
+Ama divers have been free-diving for abalone and other marine products since the Yayoi period, around 2,000 years ago.
 Records show that abalone from the region was served to the imperial court as a special product of Ise Shima 1270 years ago.
-Shima has been renowned since ancient times for the quality of its food and is designated as a miketsukuni (region supplying food to the emperor).
+It is even designated as a miketsukuni, a region supplying food to the emperor.

-When I arrive, a group of women, dressed in their diving clothes, come out to greet me, smiling broadly.
+When I arrive, a group of ama divers, dressed in their diving clothes, come out to greet me, smiling broadly.
 They look so happy, I almost feel like a family member being

 welcomed home.
 These ladies are authentic ama divers.
 This is their life.
 They don’t just dress up like this for the tourists.

-They show me to the seats around the stove.“Welcome...please take a seat...”
+They show me to the seats around the stove.
+“Welcome...please take a seat...”
 One of them has a basket laden with fresh seafood.
 I see large some abalone, bright and glistening because it’s literally been plucked out of the sea just now.
-The food is so fresh and most of it has been caught by the ama themselves.
+The food is so fresh and most of it has been caught by the ama divers themselves.

 I feel humbled, thankful for these blessings of nature, and full of respect for these ladies who have exerted themselves to bring this food to the table.
 All this delicious shellfish laid out on the grill in front of me!
 It’s a dreamlike scene.
 The fragrant aroma tickles my nose and tempts my stomach.